mtempler/mtempler.github.io/_posts/2026-08-26-scientific-learning.markdown

 **Supply and Demand Interactions**

-The functions that define the relationship between energy, momentum and velocity, E=pv, are deduced in the science-of-counting.
+The functions that define the relationship between energy, momentum and velocity, E=pv, are deduced in the science-of-counting (the dispersion relation).
 To manage supply and demand the same analysis is deductively extended to interactions as well.
 A high-level picture of the interaction science is presented here.

-Given a time-series for electrical energy demand (in MWh), $$n_A$$, there are natural coordinates (an eigenbasis) in scientific learning that define the Expected Demand and its associated Expected Strain.
-Similarly, given a time-series for power supply (in MWh), $$n_A$$, the Expected Supply and its associated Expect Strain are defined.
-The Lagrangian below enforces supply and demand measurements as constraints, $$\cal{L}_A$$ and $$\cal{L}_B$$, and furthermore adds the constraints for interaction measurements, the $$\lambda_{AB}$$ and the $$\sigma_{AB}$$ terms below.
+Given a time-series for electrical energy supply (in MWh), $$n_A$$, there are natural coordinates (an eigenbasis) in scientific learning that define the Expected Supply and its associated Expected Strain.
+Similarly, given a time-series for energy demand (in MWh), $$n_B$$, the Expected Demand and its associated Expect Strain are defined.
+The Lagrangian below enforces supply and demand measurements as constraints, $$\cal{L}_A$$ and $$\cal{L}_B$$, and moreover adds the constraints for interaction measurements, with the Lagrange multipliers $$\lambda_{AB}$$ and the $$\sigma_{AB}$$ terms below.
 {% raw %}
 $$
 \begin{align}